wazuh/wazuh-documentation/source/proof-of-concept-guide/index.rst

     * Wazuh agent (RHEL 7)
     * Wazuh agent (Windows)

-To install these components, see the :ref:`Installation guide <installation_guide>` section.
+For information on how to install these components, see the :ref:`Installation guide <installation_guide>`.

 Proofs of Concept
 -----------------